hugominari/macosx-php-extensions/README.md

 Done...

-Run this command `php -m` and locate the extension installed or just check for the extension `php -m | grep -i name-of-extension-u-need`.
+Run this command `php -m` and locate the extension installed or

+Just check for the extension `php -m | grep -i name-of-extension-u-need`.